CGottschallJ/Node-notes-list-app/README.md

 ## How to use it
 To use this application:

-1. Clone the repo to you system locally
+1. Clone the repo to you system locally.
+2. Run the command ```npm install```
-2. Create your first note with the add command in the terminal
+3. Create your first note with the add command in the terminal.
-3. You can then create another, remove the note, list all notes, or read any of the notes with the commands below.
+4. You can then create another, remove the note, list all notes, or read any of the notes with the commands below.

 ### Commands